-You are a group representing different individuals from the 1850s in Melbourne – an indigenous person, an explorer, a free settler, and the son of a convict.
+You are a group representing different individuals from the 1850s in Melbourne – a girl, an explorer, a free settler, and the son of a convict.

 You will go through a series of scenarios as these individuals.
 Each scenario requires you to do some activities/tasks in your exercise book, and then front up to the Mayor of Melbourne (your teacher) who will quiz you on what you’ve learned from each challenge.

 If the task asks a question, write the answer in your exercise book.
 Make sure you write in full sentences and include the question in your answer.
 When you finish a task, share your work with the rest of your group.
 Make sure you all know everything that everyone else in your group has learnt.
 The Mayor could ask questions about any of the activities on the scenario, so make sure you’ve shared your learning.
 The Mayor will then award you from 1-5 pounds, based on the work you’ve done in your exercise book and your answers to questions.
 You’ll be competing against other teams of four in the class.